lemytranepita/dpe-cross-data_project/README.md

 You can delete the dump as well as its decompressed version afterwards, thus needing only about 200GB.

+We suppose PostgreSQL is running on the same machine as the main program, using localhost port 5432 and user 'postgres'.

 ## Commands

 ### DPE source aquisition